wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 Link to the two datasets:
 1. [Chrome, Firefox, and Brave Data (2022)](https://zenodo.org/record/7123945#.Y8VDEXaZPtU) --
-   Size: 14.3GB (Zipped)
+   Size: 14.3GB (Zipped) -> old dataset (previously crawled by 2nd author)
 2. [Chrome Data (2023)](https://zenodo.org/records/11555919) -- Size: 1.1GB (
-   Zipped) -> newly crawled dataset for longitudinal analysis.
+   Zipped) -> newly crawled dataset for longitudinal analysis

 The crawler is named T.EX [1] and is not part of our contribution.
 The datasets were uploaded to Zenodo.